roman-milk/roman-milk.github.io/that-old-house-1.md

+===

- ****** That Old House ****** byTx_Tall_Tales© "It all sounds so wonderful, Jack, but I don't think it's feasible.
+"It all sounds so wonderful, Jack, but I don't think it's feasible.
 I can't take care of myself.
 I have my medications, doctors.
 I need full-time assistance.
 You have your job, and you need to move on with your life once you've finished this project."

  I laughed.
 "We can work it out.
 Heck, I can sell off a chunk of the land, and we'll have more than enough money to hire a full-time nurse.
 We have plenty of room in the house.
 Four huge bedrooms upstairs, and enough space on the third floor to house an entire staff if need be.
 I earn a good living, and once I finish most of the work, my expenses will drop to almost nothing.
 If you want to do this, I guarantee we can make it work.
 You should know I can be as stubborn as you.
 I've only had my Mom for about 9 months, there's no way I'm letting her get away."